PSNI on standby ahead of Linfield-Celtic match in Belfast

 He said:"The football club haven't been able to have assurances for their safety, which is sad for me.

-Linfield chairman Roy McGivern has insisted that his club would have welcomed Celtic fans to Windsor Park.
+Linfield chairman Roy McGivern has insisted his club would have welcomed Celtic fans to Windsor Park.

 He also said he'd "be amazed" if there were no Celtic fans inside the ground.